Billion-Dollar Gamble: How A 'Singular Hero' Helped Start A New Field In Physics

 Imagine spending 40 years and more than a billion dollars on a gamble.

 That's what one U.S. government science agency did.
-It's now paying off big-time, with new discoveries about black holes and exotic neutron stars coming almost every week.
+It's now paying off big time, with new discoveries about black holes and exotic neutron stars coming almost every week.

 And while three physicists shared the Nobel Prize for the work that made this possible, one of them says the real hero is a former National Science Foundation staffer named Rich Isaacson, who saw a chance to cultivate some stunning research and grabbed it.

-"The thing that Rich Isaacson did was such a miracle," says Rainer Weiss, a physicist at MIT and one of the 2017 Nobel laureates.
+"The thing that Rich Isaacson did was such a miracle," says Rainer Weiss, a physicist at the Massachusetts Institute of Technology and one of the 2017 Nobel laureates.
 "I think he's the hero.
 He's a singular hero.
 We just don't have a good way of recognizing people like that.
 Rich was in a singular place fighting a singular war that nobody else could have fought."

 Without him, Weiss says, "we would've been killed dead on virtually every topic."
-He and his fellow laureate Kip Thorne recently donated money to create a brand new American Physical Society award in Isaacson's honor.
+He and his fellow laureate Kip Thorne recently donated money to create a brand-new American Physical Society award in Isaacson's honor.

 This unlikely story begins back in the 1960s, when Isaacson was a doctoral student and got interested in one of Albert Einstein's predictions.

-In 1916, Einstein theorized that any time two massive objects crash together, shockwaves should move through the very fabric of the universe.
+In 1916, Einstein theorized that any time two massive objects crash together, shock waves should move through the very fabric of the universe.
 These gravitational waves through space and time are like the ripples you see in water when you toss in a pebble.

 "For my thesis, I showed how gravitational waves behave like other kinds of waves, like light and radar, X-rays," Isaacson says.

-His calculations showed that these waves weren't just some mathematical obscurity, but something that conceivably could be measured.
+His calculations showed that these waves weren't just some mathematical obscurity but something that conceivably could be measured.
 "It showed exactly how Einstein's theory worked in detail in making gravitational waves," Weiss says.
 "And it was done in such a way that it was mathematically correct and nobody could dispute it anymore."

 Einstein, who'd gone back and forth on the question of gravitational waves, thought that they'd most likely never be detected — the distortions they create in space are just too tiny.